-We will use here the HATR method (Horizontal Attenuated Total Reflectance Infrared).
+The HATR method (Horizontal Attenuated Total Reflectance Infrared) is used here.
 This method can be used either for liquid, powder, or paste.
 The IR beam goes through a ZnSe (high refractive index) crystal where it undergoes several reflections.
 There is contact of the beam with the sample on several points where the radiation penetrates slightly in the liquid.

-However, as these several reflections create interferences in the IR spectrum, a mathematic correction must be applied to the spectrum to only get the absorption spectrum.
+However, as these several reflections create interferences in the IR spectrum, a mathematic correction must be applied to the spectrum to get the absorption spectrum.